tanmaypardeshi/scanning_tool/README.md

 ```
 pip install -r requirements.txt
 ```
-4. Go through the notebook one by one and observe the code in every cell and read the descriptions about it.
+4. Go through the notebook one by one and observe the code in every cell and read the descriptions about it before running the cells one by one.

 ### Questions:
-1. What is the mock exfiltration attack happening the code?
+1. What is the mock exfiltration attack happening in the code?
 2. Think like an adversary.
-How this can happen in real life?
+How can this happen in real life?
 3. Think like a defender and think of how these results can be helpful.
 What else can be done after using this tool?